Crisis Communications Boot Camp Ottawa 3

 In a world where political uncertainty and global political events can disrupt business operations overnight, organizations must be prepared to adapt their crisis communications strategies quickly and effectively.
 From shifting regulatory landscapes and public policy changes to the rise of political polarization and heightened public scrutiny, political dynamics are influencing how organizations manage crises and protect their reputations.
 Join Sharan as she explores how organizations can anticipate political risks, craft responsive messaging, and maintain trust in a volatile political environment.
 This session will provide practical insights and real-world examples to help communicators navigate the intersection of politics and crisis management with confidence.

-Sharan Kaur, Partner, Sovereign Advisory Inc., and Political Commentator, CTV News
+Sharan Kaur, Principal, Navigator and Political Commentator, CTV News

 As crises unfold and escalate in real time, AI is transforming the way organizations manage and respond to high-stakes situations.
 From real-time sentiment analysis to predictive modeling, AI equips crisis communicators with the tools needed to anticipate challenges, craft proactive responses, and safeguard brand reputation with greater speed and precision.
 Join Erick as he explores how AI is reshaping crisis management.
 This session will examine cutting-edge AI applications that enhance decision-making, improve response times, and enable organizations to stay ahead of emerging threats.
 Through real-world case studies and best practices, Erick will provide actionable insights on leveraging AI-driven strategies to navigate today’s dynamic communication landscape with confidence.